 - Bachelor of Arts (International Aid and Development)

 - Bachelor of Arts (Security, Terrorism and Counter-terrorism)*

 University of South Australia

 *These courses are all part of OUA Pathways.
 OUA Pathways recommends the best units to start your studies, even if you're not sure which course you want to do.
-Each pathway includes four units based on your area of interest, plus the option to study preparatory units for free (PREP03 and PREP04 only).
+Each pathway includes four units based on your area of interest, plus the option to study preparatory units for free.